This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Salt the Water: Flavor starts with the cooking water.
-Add 1/4 to 1/2 teaspoon of salt to the water for a single serving.
-While the pasta doesn’t absorb all the salt, it enhances the overall flavor.
+• Salt the Water: Add 1/4 to 1/2 teaspoon of salt to the boiling water to season the pasta as it cooks.

-Ways To Elevate Your Buttered Noodles
+Ways To Customize Buttered Noodles

 Frequently Asked Questions